- What value can and do funders provide beyond grant making?

 - thought leadership, conducting and commissioning research and development (in-house or through/with grantees)

 - documenting and sharing internal different tools and approaches

 - compiling/sharing community data (e.g. Vital Signs)

 - allowing staff to act as board members on “company time”

 - sharing and using ‘SMIRF‘ capital: social, moral, intellectual, reputational and financial capital

 These activities can be viewed / categorized a few different ways.
 Here’s a draft matrix that maps activities based on their intended outcomes vs. type of resource (financial or not).
 This is a 30 minute rough draft, and comments are welcome.

-There are some deeper dives into these specific topics if you search resources and publications from groups like FSG, GEO, and CEP.
+There are some deeper dives into these specific topics if you search resources and publications from groups like FSG, GEO, CEP,and CEI.
 Some related Canadian resources are available through Philanthropic Foundations Canada, Community Foundations Canada, and UQAM’s PhiLab.

-Thank you to Tina Barton, Bruce Davies, Blair Dimock, Derek Gent, Juniper Glass, Vani Jain, Sara Lyons, Dara Parker, Hilary Pearson, Lee Rose, and Jillian Witt for your commentary and contributions so far.
+Thank you to Tina Barton, Bruce Davies, Blair Dimock, Derek Gent, Juniper Glass, Vani Jain, Sara Lyons, Kevin McCort, Laurence Miall, Dara Parker, Hilary Pearson, Darcy Ridell, Lee Rose, and Jillian Witt for your commentary and contributions so far.